revolutionariestech/revolutionariestech.github.io/README.md

 </html>
 ~~~

-Introducing style...
+_Introducing style..._

 CSS (Cascading Style Sheets) brings the HTML to life.
-It works through classes that can be applied to HTML tags

-`<div>` classes are the containers for CSS classes, and are super helpful to create layouts:
+It works through classes that can be applied to HTML tags. `<div>` classes are the containers for CSS classes, and are super helpful to create layouts:
 ~~~
 <div class="myClass">Hello, World!</div>
 ~~~